hollowstrawberry/crab-cogs/README.md

 ### 💵 EconomyTweaks

 Converts several Economy cog commands into slash commands.
 Also adds a configurable bonus for the `[p]payday` command, which activates at a greater time interval.

-### 🖼 GPTimage

-Connects to OpenAI to generate images, with an `/imagine` slash command and a `Remix` app command.
-Requires an api key and ongoing monetary cost.
-Please check [the docs](https://developers.openai.com/api/docs/guides/image-generation#calculating-costs) for prices and use this cog with care.
-(As of writing, GPT Image 2 costs ~0.5 cents in low quality, and 16+ cents in high quality, slightly higher for image editing.)
-To manage this, the cog features a configurable hourly quota per user, with an option to add a VIP role and specific VIP users that can generate as much as they want.
-If you need more granular control, let me know and I may add it.

-## 🚪 GPTwelcome

-Uses AI to give a unique welcome message for each new user, according to their username and avatar.
-This may sound useless at first, but generic welcome messages are often ignored, and even something simple as saying something unique about someone may catch their attention.
-The prompt is customizable, you should read the default one first.
-Make sure your server has welcome messages enabled, as the bot replies to those.
-Uses either OpenAI or OpenRouter endpoints.

 # Game cogs